nandanpatel18/xteam-exercise-2/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: mort7               name 1: Brendan Moriarity
-       * GitHub username 2:       name 2:
+       * GitHub username 2: nandanpatel18       name 2: Nandan Patel
-       * GitHub username 3:       name 3:
+       * GitHub username 3: katherinekolman     name 3: Katie Kolman
-       * GitHub username 4:       name 4:
+       * GitHub username 4: alien170            name 4: Andrew Lien
-       * GitHub username 5:       name 5:
    * When did you complete this exercise?
+October 21, 2018
    * How long did it take your team to complete this exercise?
+1.5 hours

 ## Table of Contents